DataJunction/dj/docs/content/0.1.0/docs/deploying-dj/caching.md

 ### Respecting the `no-cache` Header

 The open-source `get_cache` dependency respects the `no-cache` header in requests.
 This means that if a request contains the `Cache-Control: no-cache` header, the cache will be bypassed, and fresh data will be fetched.
 It is recommended that custom cache implementations also respect this header to ensure consistency.
-"Turning off the cache" is as simple as returning `None` from the dependency injected function.
+"Turning off the cache" when a `no-cache` header is detected is as simple as returning `None` from the dependency injected function.
 Any logic where the cache is typed as `Optional[CacheInterface]` and will skip any attempt to use a cache if the dependency injected function returned `None`.